Federalist No. 66: Hamilton's argument

-Hamilton structures his argument as a series of rebuttals to various Anti-Federalist arguments about the Senate having the power to impeach and the Senate's potential to overreach its authority.
-Under the Constitution, the House of Representatives can impeach a government official serving as a prosecutor.
+Hamilton structures his argument as a series of rebuttals to various Anti-Federalist arguments about the U.S. Senate having the power to impeach and the Senate's potential to overreach its authority.
+Under the Constitution, the U.S. House of Representatives can impeach a government official serving as a prosecutor.
 The Senate has the sole power to conduct impeachment trials, serving as jury and judge.
 The first argument he rebuts is that if the Senate acts as a court for impeachments, it infringes on the judicial branch's power.
-He argues that some intermixture of minor forms of power is necessary to prevent more significant abuses and that allowing the Senate to serve as an impeachment court serves as a check and balance on the powers of the President and is worth the small encroachment on the power of the Supreme Court.
+He argues that some intermixture of minor forms of power is necessary to prevent more significant abuses and that allowing the Senate to serve as an impeachment court serves as a check and balance on the powers of the president of the United States and is worth the small encroachment on the power of the Supreme Court.
 The second argument Hamilton addresses is that the Senate could gain so much power that it would soon become aristocratic; if the Senate were given more power, it would be able to control too much of the government.
-Hamilton refutes this argument by pointing out that under all historical republican governments, the lower house of the legislature - its correspondent house of representatives - always, as a natural result of being the more popular branch of the legislature, would predominate over the upper house - its correspondent senate - and adds that the House can act as an effective counterbalance to the Senate because of its certain exclusive powers; particularly, the "sole power" to impeach.
+Hamilton refutes this argument by pointing out that under all historical republican governments, the lower house of the legislature – its correspondent house of representatives – always, as a natural result of being the more popular branch of the legislature, would predominate over the upper house – its correspondent senate – and adds that the House can act as an effective counterbalance to the Senate because of its certain exclusive powers; particularly, the "sole power" to impeach.
 The third argument states that "the senators will not be able to impartially judge presidential appointees who they once voted to confirm."
 Hamilton says that the Senate would rely on "evidences of guilt so extraordinary."
 The last argument is that senators cannot impartially judge themselves for their role in ratifying foreign treaties.
 The Senate would not appoint itself to deal with foreign treaties.
 Hamilton felt that this would allow for an unbiased decision regarding making treaties.